fr3e1/30-2-notes/Social 30-2/Chapter 2/Exploring Individualism.md

 focuses on the role of the individual in society

-Some ideologies emphasize individual values.
+Some ideologies emphasize individual [[Values]].
 Below are 5 factors of individualism

 * Independence
 * Self-reliance